 You can hear many of Drapkin's performances at: www.drapkin.net/audio.

 Drapkin founded and presented the Brevard Conference on Music Entrepreneurship (BCOME) for two summers at the Brevard Music Festival in North Carolina, attracting as attendees professional musicians, industry professionals, college music faculty and deans from as far away as Singapore.
 For BCOME, he was awarded $100,000 in grants from the Ewing Marion Kauffman Foundation – the nation’s largest entrepreneurship foundation – and was one of their first music grantees ever.
 For his efforts with BCOME, Drapkin was a finalist for Best Non-Profit CEO for The Ten Awards – the “Academy Awards of New York Business,” an annual selection of ten companies and individuals in the greater New York business community that display extraordinary leadership and innovation to improve their business.
-He has delivered keynote speeches, lectures and master classes across the U.S. including Eastman, Juilliard, Northwestern and The University of Texas at Austin, among others.
+He has delivered keynote speeches, lectures and master classes across the U.S. including Eastman, Juilliard, Northwestern and Cal Arts near L.A., among others.

-Drapkin has been an active member of the College Music Society, which represents college music faculty worldwide.
-He was chair of the Careers Outside the Academy Committee three times and led a pre-conference seminar for them in Atlanta.
-He was also a member of the Board of Directors and has been a keynote speaker for their Southwest Chapter, and made presentations at the CMS National Conference annually for 12 years.
+Drapkin was an active scholarly member of the College Music Society, which represents college music faculty worldwide.
+He was appointed chair of their Careers Outside the Academy Committee three times for CMS, and led a pre-conference seminar for them in Atlanta.
+He also has been a member of the Board of Directors and a keynote speaker for their Southwest Chapter, and made presentations at the CMS National Conference annually for 13 years.